cjoy/cs9318/notes/notes.md

   * Training Set: used to learn the model, with prelabelled instances data
   * Test Set: Used to validate the model
     * Training error = 1 - (# correctly classified)/(# total instances)
-  * Dev Set: Used to tune model's hyperparamters
+  * Dev Set: Used to tune model's hyperparameters
 ## Lazy vs Eager Learning
 * Lazy Learning
-  * Just store training data without learning it (ie. just stores not processing)
+  * Just store training data without learning it (ie. just stores does no actual "learning")
   * Start classifying when it recieves test data
   * Less time training, but more time evaluating
   * Includes kNN, Case-based reasoning